Ezequiel294/dotfiles/README.md

 ```

 Execute the 'setup.sh' script that will automatically install all needed packages so that the configurations work correctly.
+Note that you will be asked several times for things like the password or wether or not you want to perform a certain action.
+Also, sometimes you will be asked which of the available packages you want to install.
+In those cases, I recommend the default one.
+If you want to have autologin, make sure you type your username and session correctly (at the moment, only 'qtile' works as session).
+It's highly recommended to reboot after the script has finished.
 ```bash
 bash setup.sh
 ```